timayres/3DL_scripts/README.md

 Additional formats supported in some way:

 - [x3d](https://en.wikipedia.org/wiki/X3D) - supports color textures, primarily used to submit models to Shapeways.
-- xyz - a simple format containing just a list of xyz vertices (a point cloud).
+- xyz - a simple format containing just a list of xyz vertices (point cloud).
 - [dxf](https://en.wikipedia.org/wiki/AutoCAD_DXF) - primarily a 2D format, used here to export 2D planar sections.

 Support for additional model types ([ply](https://en.wikipedia.org/wiki/PLY_%28file_format%29), [dae](https://en.wikipedia.org/wiki/COLLADA), etc.) is planned for the future, however only formats supported by MeshLab can be added.
 Note that based on the app additional input file types may work, but have not been tested.